pyarmak/entrada-1x-docs/user/docs/communities/manage.md

 * In the Select Member Action dropdown menu, select the appropriate action.
 * Click 'Proceed'.

 Removing a member will allow that person to rejoin the community at a later date.
-Deactivating or banning a user means the user will receive a message alerting them to this fact if they try to access the community.
+Deactivating or banning a user means the user will receive a message alerting them to this fact if they try to access the community and they will not have the option to rejoin.

 #How to edit the details or permissions of a community
 * If you are an administrator of a community, you'll see an Admin Center card in the left or right sidebar.
 Click on 'Details' or 'Permissions' as needed.